Here's what you need to get your Minnesota Real Estate license

 Roster

-Rosters are submitted electronically on Tuesday's and Thursday's through PulsePortal for students who have passed the proctored course final exam and returned the exam proctor affidavit.
+Rosters are sent electronically each business day through PulsePortal for students who have passed the proctored course final exam and returned the exam proctor affidavit.

 Governing Agency